For the last week of December, we’re re-posting some of our favorite posts from 2012.

 Why not let her run?
 The race was man-only, so her stats, whatever they may be, were invalid.
 Why take her out of the race by force?
 For the same reason that women were excluded to begin with: their actual potential is not obviously inferior to men’s.
 The only sex that is threatened by co-ed sports is the sex whose superiority is assumed.

 Women were included in competitive marathoning from 1972 forward.
 The first Olympic women’s marathon was run in 1984.
 Not so very long ago.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.